OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/configuration.md

 }
 ```

-The most important thing to see here are the proxies and contracts' addresses, `<proxy-i-address>` and `<contract-i-address>` respectively.
+The most important things to see here are the proxies and contracts' addresses, `<proxy-i-address>` and `<contract-i-address>` respectively.
 What will happen is that each time you upload new versions of your logic contracts, `<contract-i-address>` will change.
-The proxy addresses, however, will stay the same, so you can interact seamlessly with the same addresses as if no change had taken place.
+The proxy addresses, however, will stay the same, so you can interact seamlessly with the same addresses as if no change has taken place.
 Note that `<implementation-i-address>` will always point to the current contract address `<contract-i-address>` if the proxies are `update`d.
 Proxies are grouped by the name of the package and contract they are backed by.

 For every logic contract, besides the deployment address, the following info is also tracked:
 - `constructorCode` is the SHA256 hash of the bytecode used to `CREATE` the logic contract